-This Compensation Discussion and Analysis describes the material elements of Teradyne's executive compensation program during the fiscal year ended December 31, 2018.
+This Compensation Discussion and Analysis describes the material elements of Teradyne's executive compensation program during the fiscal year ended December 31, 2019.
 It also provides an overview of the Company's executive compensation philosophy, as well as the Company's principal compensation policies and practices.
-Finally, it analyzes how and why the Compensation Committee of the Board of Directors (the "Compensation Committee") arrived at the specific compensation decisions for the Company's executive officers, including the named executive officers, in 2018, and discusses the key factors that the Compensation Committee considered in determining the compensation of these executive officers.
+Finally, it analyzes how and why the Compensation Committee of the Board of Directors (the "Compensation Committee") arrived at the specific compensation decisions for the Company's executive officers, including the named executive officers, in 2019, and discusses the key factors that the Compensation Committee considered in determining the compensation of the named executive officers.

-2018 Executive Compensation Summary
+2019 Executive Compensation Summary

 Teradyne is a leading global supplier of automation equipment for test and industrial applications.
-The Company designs, develops, manufactures and sells automatic test systems used to test semiconductors, wireless products, data storage and complex electronics systems in the consumer electronics, wireless, automotive, industrial, computing, communications and aerospace and defense industries.
+The Company designs, develops, manufactures and sells automatic test systems used to test semiconductors, wireless products, data storage and complex electronics systems in the consumer electronics, wireless, automotive, industrial, computing, communications, aerospace and defense industries.
 Teradyne's industrial automation products include collaborative robotic arms, autonomous mobile robots and advanced robotic control software used by global manufacturing and light industrial customers to improve quality, increase manufacturing and material handling efficiency and decrease manufacturing costs.
-The automatic test equipment and industrial automation markets are highly competitive and are characterized by rapid changes in demand that necessitate adjusting operations and managing spending prudently across business cycles.
+The automatic test equipment and industrial automation markets are highly competitive and characterized by rapid changes in demand that necessitate adjusting operations and managing spending prudently across business cycles.

-In 2018, for the second consecutive year, the Company earned revenue of \$2.1 billion, generated significant free cash flow and increased earnings per share, while producing record gross margins.
-The Company delivered record memory and analog revenues in its semiconductor test business, which lessened the impact from lower mobility test sales, while growing sales in its wireless test and system test businesses.
-Additionally, the Company grew its industrial automation business by 54% year over year, supported by the acquisitions of Mobile Industrial Robots ApS ("MiR") and Energid Technologies Corporation ("Energid") and the hiring of former employees of Rethink Robotics, all in 2018.
-During 2018, the Company continued to invest for long-term, future growth while maintaining financial discipline.
+In 2019, the Company increased revenue by 9% to \$2.3 billion, generated significant free cash flow and increased earnings per share for the sixth consecutive year.
+The Company grew sales in its semiconductor test, wireless test and system test businesses while achieving market share gains in its memory test business.
+The Company also grew its industrial automation business year over year, despite challenging global industrial automation conditions, supported by the acquisition of AutoGuide Mobile Robots ("AutoGuide") in the fourth quarter of 2019.
+Beyond this strong financial performance, the Company introduced major new products in growing segments across its test and industrial automation businesses to expand its served markets and position itself for continued growth.
+During 2019, the Company continued to invest for long-term, future growth while maintaining financial discipline.

-In 2018, the Company returned \$891 million to shareholders through its dividend and share repurchase programs.
-In January 2019, the Company announced it planned to repurchase \$500 million in shares in 2019 pursuant to a \$1.5 billion repurchase program authorized by the Board in January 2018.
-Additionally, the Company plans to continue its quarterly dividend of \$0.09 per share.
-The dividend and repurchase programs reflect the Company's confidence in the business and ability to return capital to its shareholders while retaining sufficient financial flexibility to pursue growth opportunities through internal investments and acquisitions such as MiR and Energid.
+In 2019, the Company returned approximately \$560 million to shareholders through its dividend and share repurchase programs.
+In January 2020, the Company announced a new \$1 billion share repurchase authorization and plans to repurchase a minimum of \$250 million of shares in 2020.
+The Company also announced an 11% increase to its quarterly dividend to \$0.10 per share.
+The dividend and repurchase programs reflect the Company's confidence in the business and ability to return capital to its shareholders while retaining sufficient financial flexibility to pursue growth opportunities through both internal investments and acquisitions such as AutoGuide.

-The Company's 2018 performance-based variable cash compensation was tied to its rate of profitability, a two-year rolling revenue growth rate metric, and the achievement of strategic business objectives, including market share gains, revenue and bookings goals, profit margin targets, strategic customer wins and new product launches.
-Teradyne's performance-based executive compensation program resulted in compensation for the Company's named executive officers that reflects the Company's challenging performance goals for 2018 and performance in achieving those goals.
-Due to the Company's rate of profitability, revenue growth and achievement of certain strategic goals in 2018, executive officers received variable cash compensation payouts ranging from 149% to 158% of target.
+The Company's 2019 performance-based variable cash compensation was tied to its rate of profitability, a two-year rolling revenue growth rate metric, and the achievement of strategic business objectives, including market share gains, revenue and bookings goals, profit and gross margin targets, strategic customer design-in wins and new product launches.
+Teradyne's performance-based executive compensation program resulted in compensation for the Company's named executive officers that reflects the Company's challenging performance goals for 2019 and performance in achieving those goals.
+As a result of the Company's rate of profitability, revenue growth and achievement of certain strategic goals in 2019, executive officers received variable cash compensation payouts ranging from 124% to 137% of target.